• Skip to primary navigation

 The fact that Google is all over the Consumers Electronic Show and placing its Assistant front and center is indicative of their confidence that it can overtake Amazon’s Alexa.
 No doubt the company is betting on Assistant driving its growth in the coming years.

-Filed Under: World of Tech, AI News, IoT Tagged With: CES 2019, Google, Google Assistant
+Filed Under: World of Tech, Artificial Intelligence, IoT Tagged With: CES 2019, Google, Google Assistant, news

 Related Stories